Democratic Party Responds: "People Power Party's Claims Are Unreasonable"

 View original image

-Party leader Jang Donghyuk, Secretary-General Jeong Heeyong, and other members of the party leadership visited the Civil Affairs Office at the Seoul Metropolitan Police Agency in Jongno-gu, Seoul, in the afternoon to submit complaints against President Lee and the relevant National Election Commission official.
-Before submitting the complaint, Jang stated at a press conference, "The core issue is not that Lee Jae-myung came out of the polling booth and showed his marked ballot outside the polling station yesterday."
+On the afternoon of May 30, party leadership including Jang Dong-hyuk, Chairman, and Jeong Hee-yong, Secretary General, visited the Civil Complaints Office at the Seoul Metropolitan Police Agency in Jongno-gu, Seoul, to file complaints against President Lee and the relevant Central Election Commission official.
+At a press conference before submitting the complaint, Chairman Jang emphasized, "The core issue is not that Lee Jae-myung stepped outside the polling booth and showed his marked ballot paper.
+That part is not the main point."

-Regarding President Lee's post on his social media earlier that day, stating, "Abstaining from voting is not neutrality; it is siding with those who harm my life and community," Jang said, "It is acceptable for the President to post messages on social media encouraging the public to vote.
-However, posting a message asking people to vote for the Democratic Party is also a violation of the duty of electoral and political neutrality."
-He added that this "constitutes a clear ground for impeachment."
+Regarding President Lee's post on his social networking service (SNS) earlier that morning—stating, "Abstaining from voting is not neutrality; it is siding with those who harm our lives and community"—Jang said, "While the President can post messages encouraging citizens to vote on his SNS, posting messages explicitly asking people to vote for the Democratic Party is also a violation of the obligation of electoral and political neutrality."
+He further stated that this constitutes "a clear ground for impeachment."

 This content was produced with the assistance of AI translation services.